WPS Board Members

 Sophia is passionate about the safety and standing of Windsor, where she lives with her husband and two daughters.
 As a staunch supporter of Windsor-Essex, Sophia believes that volunteerism and direct involvement are essential elements to the community’s culture.

-The son of immigrants from Trinidad and Tobago, Mr. de Verteuil is dedicated to volunteering and community involvement, and has served on many boards, committees, clubs and organizations over the years.
-In his spare time, he enjoys cooking, listening to music and enjoying the outdoor activities with his family.
+The son of immigrants from Trinidad and Tobago, Mr. de Verteuil lives in downtown Windsor with his wife and three children.
+He is dedicated to volunteering and community involvement, and has served on numerous boards, committees, clubs, and teams over the years, currently chairing two associations and serving as a board member on three others.
+In his spare time, he enjoys cooking, listening to music and enjoying outdoor activities with his family.